davidjbradshaw/iframe-resizer/README.md

 <i>Note: Setting this property to value other than **bodyOffset** or **documentElementOffset** will prevent the [interval](#interval) trigger downsizing the iFrame when the content shrinks.
 This is mainly an issue in IE10 and below, where the [mutationObserver](https://developer.mozilla.org/en/docs/Web/API/MutationObserver) event is not supported.
 To overcome this you need to manually trigger a page resize by calling the [parentIFrame.size()](#size-customheight-customwidth) method when you remove content from the page.</i>

+<i>Additionally these options can be slightly less accurate at calculating the correct height and will cause increased screen flicker.
+Writting CSS that keeps the content within the body tag is a better solution than using this option.</i>

 ### messageCallback

 	type: function ({iframe,message})